Wednesday, September 18, 2024

 Detail of the work above

-The convent was linked to monarchy as were all aspects of the Church, and because the youngest of Louis XV's daughters there became a nun.
+The convent was linked to monarchy as were all aspects of the Church. daughter of Louis XV retired there as a nun.

 * * *